 Low code technology is something similar to no code one because of using the same principle.
 Here the subscriber also can develop digital solutions due to visual tools and templates.
 But the main distinction is that a low code solution anyway needs a coding element.
 That’s why these platforms are often designed for corporate purposes.

-Low code toolkit allows the development of much more complicated things that manage business processes and analytics.
+A low code toolkit allows the development of much more complicated things that manage business processes and analytics.
 It explains why, following Grand View Research, Inc. forecast, the low code application platform market will grow at a CAGR of 22.7% from 2020 to 2027.

 Low code service platforms cover all the development cycle stages and give an opportunity to design, test, run, and deploy apps practically without coding.
 Their interface is simple and clear for the majority of users that build new digital instruments based on ready-made solutions of other companies.
 The significant pro is that software elements can be changed following certain company wishes.
 So, for this aim coding is actually needed.
 And not only.
-Here traditional programming is essential whenever a company-user has troubles with integration between the new-developed program and already existing software.
-Thus, the subscriber begins a development procedure but later understands that it needs IT-specialist assistance to design a solution that will be efficient.
-Low-Code solutions usually require from programmers a deep knowledge of certain platforms, not technologies.
+Here traditional programming is essential whenever a company user has troubles with integration between the new-developed program and already existing software.
+Thus, the subscriber begins a development procedure but later understands that it needs IT specialist assistance to design a solution that will be efficient.
+Low-Code solutions usually require programmers a deep knowledge of certain platforms, not technologies.
 Such specialists’ services are high-paid, which means that the company will have to pay more for development via the low code platform than it might pay for development from scratch.

 Low-code digital platforms, like Appian, Outsystems, Mendix, are used by companies that need to get a fast solution to their issues and don’t want to pay attention to its development.
 However, following the above, this choice is dubious.